Residual Risks vs Secondary Risks

 Residual Risk Example

 Let’s assume that you are a project manager of a bridge project and you have identified a risk that there is a chance of a storm in the next two days.
-By analyzing the historical records, you determined the maximum storm surge height and created a contingency plan considering the records.
+Also, by analyzing the historical records, you determined the maximum storm surge height and created a contingency plan considering the records.

 The case of occurring a higher storm surge height is your residual risk and you have to create a fallback plan to manage it.